opencomponents/get-started/README.md

 ## #3 Publish the component to the registry

-Add the registry to the CLI:
+Add the registry using the CLI:

 ```
 $ oc registry add http://my-registry.on.herokuapp.com/